learn-co-curriculum/node-modules-path/README.md

 console.log(customers)
 ```

 Unfortunately, this code will break on Windows.
 This is due to a different path syntax, i.e., `data\customers.csv`.
-That's why we use `path.join()` which we discussed in one of the previous lessons.
+That's why we use `path.join()`.
 This example is in the file `customers.js`:

 ```js
 var fs = require('fs')